CasparKielwein/Aaargh/Examples.md

 ### Background: Commoner
 * Feature: One of the Smallfolk
 * Tool Proficiencies: Blacksmith Tools
-* Skill Proficiencies: Survival, Streetwise
+* Skill Proficiencies: Nature, Streetwise
 * Hero of the Rebellion
 ** Ally: People of Arn upon Firth
 ** Enemy: Count Drago